ebbeli/React-MUI/readme.md

 Made with React & Material UI

-Training to use azure.
+Training to use Material-UI and Azure.
 Here is link for the project test site:

 https://merntest.azurewebsites.net/